Lightning-AI/litdata/README.md

 )
 ```

-Also, the `optimize` operator  can do the same to make immense dataset streamable as follows:
+Also, the `optimize` operator can do the same to make immense datasets streamable as follows:

 ```python
 from litdata import optimize, Machine